 Consequently, giving your child money or assets while you are alive could lead to disqualification.
 Likewise, leaving directs gifts to your child in your estate plan could also cause your child to lose his or her eligibility for assistance.
 The solution can be found in Special Needs Planning strategies that are incorporated into a comprehensive estate plan.

 A Special Needs Trust May Be the Answer

 For many parents, and other loved ones, the answer to the eligibility conundrum can be found in a Special Needs Trust, also referred to as a Supplemental Needs Trust.
 When drafted properly, a Special Needs Trust allows you to designate assets to be used for the care and maintenance of an individual with special needs without the risk of losing eligibility for state and federal assistance programs.

 Assets held in a Special Needs Trust may be used to supplement the care and maintenance provided by programs such as Medicaid and SSI.
 Very specific language must be used to ensure that a trust is recognized as a Special Needs Trust so that the assets held in the trust are not counted when determining eligibility for assistance programs.
 This is one of the many reasons why you should work closely with an experienced Special Needs Planning attorney during the creation of your estate plan.

-The New Jersey Special Needs Planning attorneys at Levine, Furman & Rubin, LLC understand how complicated estate planning can be when you have a loved one with special needs that must be included in your planning.
+The East Brunswick Special Needs Planning attorneys at Levine, Furman & Rubin, LLC understand how complicated estate planning can be when you have a loved one with special needs that must be included in your planning.
 We are committed to helping you develop an estate plan that ensures your loved one will benefit from your financial support throughout your lifetime and after your death.
 Contact the team today by calling (732) 238-6000 or by filling out our online contact form.